DEMETER298/IonBreeders_GenomicPrediction/README.md

 3. Execution:

-(1)	From the list of plugins, click IonBreeders_GenomicSelection.
+(1)	From the list of plugins, click IonBreeders_GenomicPrediction.

 (2)	Set each item on the screen as shown below.